benchmarko/CPCBasic/README.md

 - [fixed: RESTORE for lines without *DATA*: search next *DATA* line]
 - [done: Separate sample library; sample category]
 - [fixed: Almost no type checking]
+- [fixed: Access screen memory in the range &c000-&ffff with *PEEK&POKE*]
+- [done: Pause key: Use ESC, and then any key to continue]

 ## Extensions and Features